-Set a user callback to be called at the start of the cascading process, before any variables have been cascaded

-Prob The current SLP problem.
-UserFunc The function to be called at the start of the cascading process.
+Set a user callback to be called at the start of the cascading process, before any variables have been cascaded prob The current SLP problem. cascadestar t The function to be called at the start of the cascading process.
 UserFunc returns an integer value.
-If the return value is nonzero, the cascading process will be omitted for the current SLP iteration, but the optimization will continue. myProb The problem passed to the callback function. myObject The user-defined object passed as Object to XSLPsetcbcascadestart.
-Object Address of a user-defined object, which can be used for any purpose by the function.
-Object is passed to UserFunc as myObject.
+If the return value is nonzero, the cascading process will be omitted for the current SLP iteration, but the optimization will continue. cbprob The problem passed to the callback function. cbdata The user-defined object passed as data to XSLPsetcbcascadestart. data Address of a user-defined object, which can be used for any purpose by the function. data is passed to UserFunc as cbdata.